ffengc/Multi-Pattern-Logging-System/README.md

 - Support multi-threaded programs to write logs concurrently
 - Support the expansion of different log landing destinations

-Core technology stack: class hierarchy design (inheritance and polymorphism), C++11 (multi-threading, right value references, etc.), double buffer, producer consumer model, multi-threading, design pattern (singleton, factory proxy, builder, etc.)
+Core technology stack: class hierarchy design (inheritance and polymorphism), C++11 (multi-threading, right value references, etc.), double buffer, producer consumer model, multi-threading, design pattern (singleton, factory proxy, builder, etc.), GTest

 > [!WARNING]
 > **This is a component-based project, not a business-based project, and it will eventually be used by others.**